microsoft/qlib/README.md

 **Note**:
 1. **Conda** is suggested for managing your Python environment.
 In some cases, using Python outside of a `conda` environment may result in missing header files, causing the installation failure of certain packages.
 2. Please pay attention that installing cython in Python 3.6 will raise some error when installing ``Qlib`` from source.
 If users use Python 3.6 on their machines, it is recommended to *upgrade* Python to version 3.8 or higher, or use `conda`'s Python to install ``Qlib`` from source.
-3. For Python 3.9, `Qlib` supports running workflows such as training models, doing backtest and plot most of the related figures (those included in [notebook](examples/workflow_by_code.ipynb)).
-However, plotting for the *model performance* is not supported for now and we will fix this when the dependent packages are upgraded in the future.

 ### Install with pip
 Users can easily install ``Qlib`` by pip according to the following command.